Jake McCarthy Player Props: Diamondbacks vs. Nationals

-The Arizona Diamondbacks, including Jake McCarthy (.258 batting average in his past 10 games), take on starting pitcher Jake Irvin and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (.290 batting average in his past 10 games), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Braves.
+He had a one-hit showing in his most recent game (1-for-3) against the Nationals.

 Jake McCarthy Game Info & Props vs. the Nationals